pipebots/ros2-gazebo-simple-motor-plugin/README.md

 The speed of rotation caused the motor to bounce around the simulation.
 Very amusing but wrong!
 Fixed.

 Tested the plugin and it all works.
+Tidied up debug/logging output.

 Job done!